vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 choc 10 4
 ```

 The [common prime divisors]() is interesting because of its `reduce` function.
 GCD of two numbers should be all you need in order to reduce the numbers.
 So given initial value `a` and `gcd`, the `a / gcd` should be a product of divisors of the very same `gcd`.
 So we extract common part from `a / gcd` and `gcd` and reduce `a / gcd` by this amount.
-We proceed till either the number is reduced to 1 or cannot be reduced.
+We proceed till either the number is reduced to 1 or cannot be reduced any further.

 ```bash
 function gcd {